 Every Thai woman has her own goals, her own hobbies, her own past experiences and future expectations; her own way of reacting to different situations and dealing with different circumstances.

 I mean, just think of it like this: how many relationships have you had with women from your own country?
-How many of these have been successful?
+And how many of these have been successful?

 I'm sure you've had a few bad encounters, but do you go around generalizing about all the women in your country?